rellermeyer/99tsp/python/sa/README.md

 mfeilbach@utexas.edu

-To run:
+(1) To run:

-$ python TSP-simulated-annealing.py filePath
+$ make

-where filePath is the path to the a280.tsp file.
+(2) To change the path of the TSP data file: change the path in the Makefile.